kshedden/case_studies/methods/factor-overview.md

 Given coefficient vectors $a\in {\mathbb R}^p$ and $b\in {\mathbb R}^q$, we can
 form linear predictors $Xa$ and $Yb$, both of which are $n$-dimensional vectors.
 The goal of CCA is to find $a$ and $b$ to maximize the correlation coefficient between $Xa$ and $Yb$.
-Inspecting plots of these canonical loadings can yield insight into the relationship between the variables in $X$ and the variables in $Y$.
+Inspecting plots of the canonical loadings
+$a$ and $b$ can yield insight into the relationship between the variables in $X$ and the variables in $Y$.

 Specifically, taking $X$ and $Y$ to be column-centered, the objective function is